k21971/EvilHack/doc/evilhack-changelog.md

 - Adjust the artifact Keolewa shock damage so it's better than a club with the lightning object property
 - Fix: Harbinger was not protecting worn armor from acid damage
+- Fix: wearing gloves with elemental object properties and elemental damage